prof-rossetti/nyu-info-2335-201905/units/unit-0.md

 ## Slack

 When invited by the professor on the first day of class, please join the [course Slack organization](https://nyu-info-2335.slack.com/).
+We'll use this platform to communicate with each other, and to share links and snippets of Python code.